 The thriving Junior section of Muckross Hockey Club was founded in the early 1990s, and continues to grow at a rapid rate.
 MHC Junior Club introduces young girls to the sport of hockey in an environment built on the key foundations of fun and friendship!
 MHC Juniors come from a variety of different schools – membership is open to all girls from first class in primary school to sixth year in secondary school.
 Many MHC Juniors transition from our Sunday sessions to playing Leinster League hockey with the MHC Senior Club, and subsequently become key members of the senior squads throughout their college years and beyond.

 For further information on how to apply for membership, or any other queries you may have, please email firstname.lastname@example.org

 All applications will be accepted via the ONLINE FORM which will be live from that date.

 Applicants may be offered a place at any point from April to September, depending on the number of available spaces in each training group.
 The biggest intake of new players will be from players entering 1st Class in primary school in September.

-Existing members will be asked to renew in March for the following season.
+Existing members will be asked to renew in April for the following season.
 When that process is complete, we will be able determine availability for the new season across all age groups.